SOFT TISSUE SARCOMA

 Any lump more than 5 cm (size of a golf ball), growing lately or found deep to skin should be evaluated.

-How are STS investigated?
+How are Soft Tissue Sarcoma investigated?

 - Clinical examination of involved part and associated lymph nodes (to check local spread)